 In Arkansas it can get confusing when people talk about ‘the Audubon Society’, as there are a number of Audubon groups.

-1. Audubon Arkansas, state office of the National Audubon Society (NAS), opened in 2000, and is based at the Little Rock Audubon Center.
+1. Audubon Delta was originally founded in 2000 as Audubon Arkansas, a state office of the National Audubon Society (NAS).
+In 2020, Audubon offices in Arkansas, Louisiana, and Mississippi merged to form the regional office, Audubon Delta.
+In Arkansas, staff are based at the Little Rock Audubon Center.
 Staff are engaged in the restoration and protection of watersheds and other habitats important to birds and other wildlife, community involvement in science and habitat protection, environmental education for young people, and public outreach related to policy initiatives including climate change and water issues.
-A donation of at least $20 directly to Audubon Arkansas also maintains your membership with NAS while contributing directly to conservation and education in Arkansas.
+A donation of at least $20 directly to Audubon Delta also maintains your membership with NAS while contributing directly to conservation and education in Arkansas.
 You are on our website.
 Our homepage is http://ar.audubon.org